Trending on Wine Trail Traveler on April 15th

 Check out the book's webpages.

 A Wine Tourist's Guide: Visiting Tasting Rooms

 A Wine Tourist's Guide: Visiting Tasting Rooms was published in September 2013.
 Terry & Kathy Sullivan, owners of Wine Trail Traveler, have been busy setting up book signings both informal and formal.
-Check the book's website for book signing calendar.
 This book is ideal for any wine enthusiast who wants to visit winery/vineyard tasting rooms.
 You will learn about the expectations for a visit as well as the etiquette.
 Learn the structured tasting of wines and become familiar with ten international grapes that you will experience over and over.
 The book also presents many misconceptions that people have about wine when visiting tasting rooms.

 A Wine Journey